 Size and shape are just two small factors when it comes to evaluating a lot.
 Where the lot is located in the state could make the buying experience a vastly different process than buying in another location.

-Here are some things that could differ from lot to lot:
+Here are some things that could differ a lot from lot to lot:

 - Restrictive Covenants – Some lots may let you build anything you want as long as it meets building codes, but other lots may have restrictions.
 These might be as simple as square footage restrictions or can be as detailed as colors you can’t paint a home’s exterior.
 They could also be included to protect historic or environmental elements, like property located within the Chesapeake Bay Critical Area.